 Historic Main Street.

 The journey starts long before you pack your bags.
 Your Park City voyage begins the moment you pick a date and start looking for lodging.
 Getting the perfect accommodation lays the groundwork for an ideal Wasatch adventure.
-Lodging options can be roughly divided into three categories—hotels, condos, and homes.
+Lodging options can be roughly divided into three categories-hotels, condos, and homes.
 On one end, hotels tend toward smaller rooms with fewer features but generally offer comprehensive service, including housekeeping and concierge.
-Homes—on the other hand—are full-featured houses, but lack on-site hospitality services.
+Homes-on the other hand-are full-featured houses, but lack on-site hospitality services.
 Condominium offerings bridge the gap between these extremes.
-Many have features like full kitchens and in-room fireplaces and may have housekeeping staff, communal amenities, and full front desks.
+Many have features like full kitchens and in-room fireplaces and may have communal amenities.

 Location, Location, Location

 The location of your rental is also an important consideration.
 As a general rule of thumb, the closer you are to major attractions, the higher your nightly rate will be.
 Time is money, and a convenient location will save you a ton of time, for a price.
 In a town like Park City, the ski resorts are the biggest attraction in town.
 Properties near the slopes cost more-on the average-than those on the outskirts of town.
 But there are additional factors.
 Main Street is also a major attraction, and homes/hotels on or near the downtown area come at a premium.
 Staying a few minutes away in a neighborhood like Prospector Square or Kimball Junction will cut down your bill considerably, and adds a few minutes each way to your transit time.
 Ultimately, your valuation of price vs convenience will dictate your choice of location.